thesp0nge/dawnscanner/Roadmap.md

   dawnscanner the proper way.
 This is a dynamic tests that it must be run in a static way, looking for the public directory for old and backup files pattern.
-* Security checks for vulnerabilities out until 31 May 2016.

 ### New features